CraryPrimitiveMan/awesome-with-star/awesome/beardicus_awesome-plotters.md

 - [Pen Plotter Art & Algorithms](https://mattdesl.svbtle.com/pen-plotter-1) - Introduction to plotters, AxiDraw, walkthrough of the `penplot` library.
 - [Introduction to TSP art](https://wiki.evilmadscientist.com/TSP_art) - Resources for traveling salesman problem (single path) art.
 - [Hidden wireframe removal](https://trmm.net/Hidden_Wireframe) - Discussion and links to code for wireframe removal of STL files.
+- [How to Draw Generative Art with an Axidraw Pen Plotter](https://www.dirtalleydesign.com/blogs/news/how-to-draw-prints-with-an-axidraw-pen-plotter) - Lots of nice tips, not all specific to the Axidraw, plus some pen reviews and handy 3d-printed tools.

 ## Community